cy-len/unwrapped/README.md

 - **Core**: Framework-agnostic utilities for managing results and async operations
 - **Vue**: Vue 3 composables and components for reactive async state management

+You can take a look at the Real world example section at the end of this document to see how Unwrapped can simplify your development.

+A brief comparison with other libraries can be found at the "Why Unwrapped ?" section at the end of the document.

 ## Installation

 ```bash
 npm install unwrapped
 ```

 ## Core Concepts